LeToJa/Podcaster/README.md

 I should point out that the **Apple Search API** and de **AllOrigins Shortcut**, recommended for this test, are a bit unstable.
 So be aware.

-Also, I should point out that most of the **Apple Search API** has changed lately.
+Also, most of the **Apple Search API** has changed lately.
 For example, they don't provide a podcast description field on most cases.